 Marvelous Toddler Time.
 10:30 a.m. – 11 a.m.
+Occasional Thursday.
 Blackstone Public Library, 4904 S. Lake Park Ave.
 Free.
-312-747-0511.
-This program features the theme superheroes near and far and includes picture books, songs, action activities or flannel board stories.
-For children ages 18 months to 3 years.
-For more information visit www.chipublib.bibliocommons.com.
+This program will be designed around a theme and will include picture books, action activities or flannel board stories.
+Open to children ages 6 months to 24 months.
+Children must be accompanied by an adult.
+For more information visit www.chipublib.bibliocommons.com

 Grown Folks Stories.
 8 p.m. – 10 p.m.
 The Silver Room, 1506 E. 53rd St. Free.
 773-947-0024.
 All right family… because of an overwhelming show of love and pleas… Grown Folks Stories™ will be taking place at the NEW and IMPROVED The Silver Room on the 3rd Thursday of the month!!!!
 Let’s get back to our roots!
 Five minutes to tell any story you want.
 No poetry, no reading, no over-rehearsed stories, no themes and absolutely, no judging!
 Seats are limited, get there early or bring a chair.
 Ask and you shall receive!
 For more information visit www.thesilverroom.com